Compare/fixmystreet-pro

 Who pays for FixMyStreet Pro?

-FixMyStreet Pro is procured by councils under a per-authority SaaS contract, typically in the low five figures annually.
+FixMyStreet Pro is procured by councils under a per-authority SaaS contract.
 Council officers are the users.
 Elected councillors are not the customer.

 Who pays for Senra Radar?